North Carolina Central University Blog

 • Cloud computing: As remote and hybrid work becomes increasingly widespread, demand for professionals with cloud computing skills will continue to grow.
 IT professionals who understand how to configure, deploy, secure, and manage cloud platforms are highly valued in the job market.

-• Artificial intelligence (AI): According to CompTIA’s IT Industry Outlook 2024 report, 22% of companies are aggressively pursuing AI integration, and another 33% are experimenting with limited implementation.
-With more than half of businesses currently using AI — and more integration expected in the future — IT pros will need to understand various aspects of AI, from the algorithms used to generate results to its probability-based outputs.
+• Artificial intelligence (AI): According to a 2025 McKinsey & Co.
+2025 report, 88% of companies were using AI regularly for at least one business function.
+As use continues to increase, IT pros will need to understand various aspects of AI, from the algorithms used to generate results to its probability-based outputs.

 Soft Skills

 Soft skills enable IT professionals to regulate their productivity and work effectively with their colleagues.
-The most vital soft skills in IT include the following:
+The most vital soft IT skills include the following:

 • Communication: IT professionals must be able to communicate effectively with colleagues and supervisors, many of whom may not possess the same level of technical expertise.
 An ability to distill complex topics for lay audiences can be very valuable.
 IT professionals who work with customers should have strong verbal and written communication skills, as they may have to speak with customers directly or communicate with them via email.